The Secret Lives of Mormon Wives drama with Vanderpump Villa star explained

 The drama, which included explosive claims of an alleged assault and an affair, stemmed from a special episode between the two hit reality shows that aired in April.

-While season three of SLOMW, premiering Thursday on Hulu, is expected to address the truth behind the alleged scandals, let’s take a look back at how it all began.
+While season three of SLOMW, now available on Hulu, is expected to address the truth behind the alleged scandals, let’s take a look back at how it all began.

 ‘Momtoks and Mormons, Oh My!’